gibsonberg/dnd-bleakburgh/Characters/Non-Player Characters/The Cardinal.md

 **Class:**
 **Alignment:**

-The Cardinal is a high-ranking member of the [[Crusaders of Eve]].
-He is known to travel with a large party of Cathars.
+The Cardinal was a high-ranking member of the [[Crusaders of Eve]].
+He was known to travel with a large party of Cathars.

-The Chaplain is capable of spellcasting, having utilized some holding spell on [[Fineas Penn]] and an electrical spell to destroy a tower around the perimeter of [[Beatstone]].
+The Chaplain was capable of spellcasting, having utilized some holding spell on [[Fineas Penn]] and an electrical spell to destroy a tower around the perimeter of [[Beatstone]].

 # Campaign Events